ThatOneCalculator/DiscordRPCMaker/index.md

 # Install

-1. Go to the top and click on your OS (Windows, macOS, Linux, Alpine) or go to the [releases page](https://github.com/ThatOneCalculator/DiscordRPCMaker/releases).
+1. Go to the top and click on your OS's icon (Windows, macOS, Linux, Alpine) or go to the [releases page](https://github.com/ThatOneCalculator/DiscordRPCMaker/releases).
 2. Choose the latest version, and download the zip file for your given system.
 3. Install.
 - Windows: